everboom/FriducationWorkshop/Documentation/Exercises/exercise1.md

 4. Follow the prompt on the screen to create an organization.
    :warning: The organization name must be unique in the world (so don't use the one in the screenshot)
 5. ![Create Organization](img/CreateOrganization.png)
 6. Follow the instructions on the page to create a new Project.
 Make sure it is a Private project.
-You can name it as you like, for instance: ```Friducation Workshop```.
+Name it: ```Friducation Workshop```.

 ## Import a code repository
 Now that we have a project in Azure DevOps, we need to import the code for our website.